izanbard/cv-resume/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-Although this is not a community project for your participation.,please make it a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Although this is not a community project for your participation, please make it a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We all benefit from a open, welcoming, diverse, inclusive, and healthy community.